 Who is StoryCloud?

-StoryCloud is the leading provider of low cost nationwide legal transcription services for litigators.
+StoryCloud is the leading provider of low cost nationwide deposition reporting and legal videography services.

-Transcription on Demand is a new low cost transcription service for litigators.
-Using powerful software and highly skilled reporters, StoryCloud delivers a nearly 100% accurate certified transcript, ideally suited for settlement, hearings, summary judgments and trials.
+Transcript on Demand is a new low cost deposition reporting service for attorneys.
+Using powerful software and highly skilled reporters, StoryCloud delivers a nearly 100% accurate certified transcript.

 How much does the service cost?

 In most cases, the service will cost approximately 15% to 30% less.
-However, for a specific quote, simply send StoryCloud a copy of your latest one or two invoices and we will provide you with an exact cost to compare.
+However, for a specific quote, simply send email@example.com a copy of your latest one or two invoices and we will provide you with the exact costs to compare.

 Why is StoryCloud building this type of service?

-Equally remarkable is the fact for the past 140 years little has changed.
-Reporters still use the same basic machine, at an enormously overpriced cost of several thousand dollars, and produce an accurate transcript.
-It’s also fair to say that the industry has been trapped in a 20th-century business model with 20th-century tools and has been largely unable to adapt.
+The industry has been trapped in a 20th-century business model with 20th-century tools and has been largely unable to adapt.
 Labor costs in the industry are going up, and the available labor pool to deliver the service is going down.
-This is one of the few $10 Billion industries that has seen almost no innovation.
-Stenographic transcription, by definition, is a completely analog model and is impossible to scale.
-One stenographer can only work on one deposition or transcript at a time.
-Moreover, by scaling we mean for example, how can computers be used to gain operational efficiencies?
-Or, how can technology be implemented to lower costs?
+This is one of the few $10 Billion industries that has seen almost no innovation. how can technology be implemented to lower costs?
 How can transcripts become even more accurate than they are today?
 How can a technology system be used to proofread thousands of deposition transcripts simultaneously?

 StoryCloud is addressing these issues by creating an entire network-centric turnkey platform, and an end-to-end solution for litigators that does scale.
 We are changing both the technology and the business model.